 - Your injury resulted in specific damages

-Evidence to Prove Your Claim
+Evidence to Prove Hotel Injury Claims

-If you are injured in a hotel this summer, the first thing you should do is decide if you need immediate medical attention.
+If you are injured in a hotel, the first thing you should do is decide if you need immediate medical attention.
 If you do, make a call to 911 immediately.

-If you don’t need medical help call the hotel manager first
+If you don’t need medical help, call the hotel manager first.

 This is important because you want the hotel manager to witness the conditions that caused your injury as soon as possible after the damage has occurred.
 Make sure they write a report.
 The more time that passes between your injury and you reporting it, the greater the odds the hotel will deny it.

 Take Photos or Video

 You will also need to take your own photos from the scene of your injury.
 Nowadays, cell phones make great cameras and can help your injury settlement.
-For example, if you sat in a chair and it broke, take photos of the chair and surrounding areas, and any injuries.
+For example, if you sat in a chair and it broke, take photos of the chair and surrounding areas, and any injuries you sustained.

 Talk To Witnesses

-Be sure you have documented the scene of the accident enough to preserve your right to file an accident claim against the hotel.
+Overall, be sure you have documented the scene of the accident enough to preserve your right to file an accident claim against the hotel.

-What is My Hotel Accident Settlement Worth?
+What is My Hotel Negligence Settlement Worth?

 There is no easy way to predict (with any accuracy) what your potential settlement could be worth until you’ve discussed your case with our lawyers.
 Unfortunately, in some cases winning your personal injury claim against a hotel accident is a long drawn out process to get fair compensation for your injuries and suffering.